 Click here for application materials and contact information.

 - January 15 for Fall enrollment (only admit for fall term)

-The Counselor Education program consists of a 120 credit hour curriculum.
-Up to 50% of this program’s total required coursework (i.e., 60 graduate credits) may be transferred into the curriculum from a previous master’s or doctoral degree program.
-This may be possible if the graduate-level courses substitute for required coursework needed to complete the Counselor Education degree, if the student received a grade of ‘B’ or better in the courses, and if the transfer of credits are approved by the student’s Faculty Advisor.
+The Counselor Education track consists of a 100 credit hour curriculum.
+Up to 30 credits may be transferred into the curriculum from a previous master’s or doctoral degree program if the graduate-level courses substitute for required coursework needed to complete the degree, if the student received a grade of "B" or better in the courses, and if the transfer of credits are approved by the student’s Faculty Adviser.
 Other conditions may apply.

 All assistantships (and any fellowships) are awarded through the academic department.
 Students interested in obtaining an assistantship must apply.
 New students may indicate on their online application for admission that they would like to be considered for an assistantship.
 Current students must contact the academic department for application information.
 Each department may have different requirements for assistantship applicants, so all students should contact the academic department to determine these particular requirements.
 Only those students fully admitted to a master’s or doctoral degree-seeking program are eligible for a graduate assistantship.
 Students admitted as non-degree seeking or to a certificate program may not hold an assistantship.

 Paying for college is a vital part of the education process! it is important to be informed of the many sources of aid available.
 Student loans are available to degree-seeking graduate students.
 Information on student loans can be found through the Office of Student Financial Aid.
 The Office of Student Financial Aid is located in Simmons Hall.

 Current tuition and fees schedules can be found through the Office of Student Accounts.

 - Undergraduate Programs